gwding/agile_grasp2/README.md

 * init_bite: the initial amount that the hand extends into the object to be grasped.

 #### Classifier
-* images_directory: where images are stored (not used).
 * model_file: the Caffe prototxt file that specifies the network.
 * trained_file: the Caffe model file that contains the weights for the network.
 * label_file: a txt file that contains the label for each class.
 * min_score_diff: the minimum difference between the positive and the negative score for a grasp to be classfied as positive.
-* batch_size: the number of images used per batch in Caffe (larger batch size => larger memory usage)
+* batch_size: the number of images used per batch in Caffe (larger batch size => faster, but larger memory usage)

 #### Clustering
-* min_inliers: the minimum number of grasps required to form a cluster
+* min_inliers: the minimum number of grasps required to form a cluster.

 #### Grasp Selection
 * num_selected: the number of selected grasps.
 If antipodal grasps are predicted/calculated, then the selected grasps will be